HERE ARE SOME BASICS

 - as soon as possible after we lift the suspension

-Each six months, we will give you a statement of your account (account statement).
+Each six months, we will give you a statement of your accounts (account statements).
 We make account statements available to you through the Volt app.
 We will also provide you with a statement of account when you close your account by emailing the statement to the email address you give us.

 Each account statement sets out details of transactions we recorded on your account since the date of the last statement and in the period covered by the statement.

 Please check account statements carefully as soon as you can.
-You can ask us about a transaction or dispute a transaction by emailing us at email@example.com or contacting us by Live Chat in the Volt app or phoning us on 13 VOLT (13 8658) during our standard business hours.
+You can ask us about a transaction or dispute a transaction by contacting us via the Volt app or emailing us at firstname.lastname@example.org.

 We will do our best to give you details about any transactions you dispute or assist in examining the disputed transaction.